 You can choose to go with a bigger chain store like Staples, and have it print and shipped to you.
 I just prefer the timing and customer service of the smaller print shops in my area.

-A little about the paper – I always suggest using a matte paper finish for vintage prints.
+I always suggest using a matte paper finish for vintage artwork prints.
 It will look much more authentic in the end.

 I would also steer you clear of going the route of printing on big engineered prints.
 It is a very affordable option, but from my experience, the quality is pretty poor.
 Perhaps you could get away with it for a black and white or a sketch print.